lastmile-ai/mcp-agent/examples/cloud/chatgpt_apps/basic_app/README.md

 - Better performance with caching
 - Requires initial deployment to get the server URL
 - Best for production use
-- NOTE: The deployed server will only serve static files from `web/build/static` or `web/dist/static`

 ## Prerequisites